-- Fill a glass bottle with water and add the lemon pieces, mint leaves and chia seeds.
+- Fill a jug with water and add the lemon slices, mint leaves and chia seeds.

 - Let it sit for 20-30 minutes.

-- Shake the drink for at least 30 seconds to ensure a proper mix, as the chia seeds tend to stick at the bottom of the container.
+- Stir for at least 30 seconds to ensure the ingredients are properly mixed before drinking, as the chia seeds tend to stick at the bottom of the container.